 Institution: Children’s Hospital Los Angeles

 Background: Children can spend up to ten hours per day using various types of electronic media.
-Research has shown that children with ADHD use media for longer durations of time compared to children without ADHD.
-They are also more susceptible to the negative effects of media exposure, such as poor academic performance and impairments in behavioral functioning.
-Parents of children with ADHD experience high levels of stress.
-More severe ADHD symptoms are associated with higher levels of parental stress along with ineffective parenting practices.
-More severe ADHD symptoms are associated with higher levels of parental stress along with ineffective parenting practices.
-Ineffective parenting is associated with behavioral problems in children with ADHD.
-One study has highlighted the difficulty that parents face setting limits on their children’s video game use.
-A previous study that demonstrated an association between parental aggravation in parents of children with Autism, utilized the Aggravation in Parenting Scale as a measure of parental stress.
+Research has shown that children with ADHD use media for longer durations of time compared to children without ADHD, and this vulnerable population may be more susceptible to poor academic performance and impairments in behavioral functioning.
+More severe ADHD symptoms are associated with higher levels of parental stress and ineffective parenting practices.
 There is limited research that has explored whether aggravated parents provide their children greater access to electronic media, and whether these relationships are dependent on age.

-Objective: To determine whether the association between ADHD severity and media use is mediated by parental aggravation.
+Objective: To determine whether the association between ADHD severity and electronic media use is mediated by parental aggravation.

 Methods: This is a secondary data analysis using cross-sectional data from the combined 2016-2017 National Survey of Children’s Health (NSCH) Questionnaires.
-This study included data on children between the ages of 3-17 years who had a diagnosis of ADHD (n=5930).
+This study included data on children ages of 3-17 years who had a diagnosis of ADHD (n=5930).
+A path analysis was used to model the relationship between ADHD and electronic media use (computer use) through parental aggravation, controlling for child- and parent-related covariates.

-ADHD severity (predictor) was categorized as mild, moderate, or severe.
-Parental aggravation (mediator) was used as a measure of parental stress.
-The Aggravation in Parenting Scale was derived from the Parenting Stress Index.
-Media use (outcome) was defined as time spent using a computer, cell phone, or other type of electronic device.
-A multiple regression analysis will be used to test the hypotheses with covariates to be determined.

-Results: The relationship between ADHD and parental aggravation was significant as was the relationship between parental aggravation and computer use.
-There was no significant relationship between ADHD and computer use.
-Parental fully mediated the relationship between ADHD and computer use.
-Poverty level, child age, and parental coping were associated with computer use.
+Results: More severe ADHD was significantly associated with increased parental aggravation (β=.22, p<.001), and increased parental aggravation was associated with a greater likelihood of computer use (OR=1.07, p<.001).
+There was no significant relationship between ADHD and computer use; parental aggravation fully mediated the relationship between ADHD and computer use (indirect effect: β=.02, p<.001).
+A strong relationship between child age (covariate) and computer use was found (β=.47, p<.001), so stratification analyses by age (3-5; 6-12; and 13-17 year olds) were modeled.
+Similar findings for each subgroup were found.

-Conclusion: Parental aggravation mediated the relationship between higher ADHD severity levels and media use.
-Using a PSI to screen for parental stress, or offering parents information on how to manage stress may be helpful.
-Managing ADHD symptoms through behavioral interventions and medication, may help reduce parental aggravation.
+Conclusion: Parental aggravation fully mediated the relationship between higher ADHD severity levels and electronic media use.